go as java | shira.at

 Java uses 22.5 times more RAM then Go for around 20% better performance.

-You could deploy a second Go application, which is quite easy in the cloud, and get a way better performance out of it, with still less RAM usage than the Java application.
+You could deploy a second Go application, which is quite easy in containerized cloud environments, and get way better performance with less RAM usage than the Java application.

 Cloud